 - Health clearance needed for participation in a school setting

 * See all requirements in the program brochures and undergraduate catalog.

-Year 3: Classes taught by ESU faculty who come to the BCC campus to teach.
+Year 3: Classes taught by ESU faculty who come to the Butler campus to teach.

 Year 4: Student teaching at a Professional Development School (Monday-Friday)